awsdocs/aws-step-functions-developer-guide/doc_source/input-output-contextobject.md

 }
 ```

-During an execution, the context object is populated with relevant data for the `"Parameters"` field from where it is accessed\.
-The value for a `"Task"` field is null if the `"Parameters"` field is outside of a task state\.
+During an execution, the context object is populated with relevant data for the `Parameters` field from where it is accessed\.
+The value for a `Task` field is null if the `Parameters` field is outside of a task state\.

 Content from a running execution includes specifics in the following format\.